Nalinc/impossible/index.md

   - and do something ridiculous there (1/7)

 ### Professional Goals
+- Become a Scientist
+    - Build a secret lab at home
 - Start my own comapny
     - Create a million dollar company
 - Give a TEDx Talk